The Foster Family Agency Accountability Act (AB 2496)

 The California foster family system is on the verge of collapse.

-The Foster Family Agency Accountability Act (AB 2496) is necessary to avoid a shutdown of California’s foster family agencies.
+The original language of the Foster Family Agency Accountability Act (AB 2496) was introduced to avoid a shutdown of California’s foster family agencies (FFAs).
+A shutdown would endanger thousands of foster children.

 Child holding a paper doll family